Joy Spence: Early life and education

 Spence was born in Manchester, Jamaica in 1951 and was raised in Kingston by her adoptive parents.
 Her passion for chemistry began at age 13.
 Spence attended the University of the West Indies, graduating with First Class Honors in 1972.
-She earned her master's degree in analyticial chemistry at the University of Loughborough in England.
+She earned her master's degree in analytical chemistry at Loughborough University in England.

 Career

 Spence started as a research and development chemist at Tia Maria, then was hired by J. Wray and Nephew Ltd., a rum company.
 In 1981, the rum distillery Appleton Estate, which was owned by Wray and Nephew, hired Spence as its chief chemist.

 At Appleton, Spence worked with Owen Tulloch, the master blender at the time, who recognized Spence's ability to identify and differentiate between smells, describing it as an "organoleptic talent".
 After working with Tulloch for 17 years, Spence was promoted to master blender on Tulloch's retirement.
 Her first creation as the master blender was a special rum to celebrate the 250th anniversary of Appleton Estate, which received high praise in the industry.
-Spence has also created special rum blends for select customers, such as Ronald Reagan, Prince William, and Prince Harry.
+Spence has created special rum blends for select customers, such as Ronald Reagan, Prince William, and Prince Harry.
 At Appleton Estate, Spence serves as a brand ambassador, travelling about 40% of the time, and is also the general manager for technical and quality service..
-For her service to the rum industry, Jamaica awarded Spence the Order of Distinction in the class of Officer in 2005.

 Spence was instrumental in achieving geographical indication for Jamaican rum, which was awarded in 2016.